-Each eazyBI processes, like displaying report results or performing import, requires connection to the database.
-By default eazyBI is allowed to use 20 concurrent connections to database.
+Each eazyBI processes, like displaying report results or performing the import, requires connection to the database.
+By default, eazyBI is allowed to use 20 concurrent connections to the database.
 If you see errors in log files like

 ActiveRecord::ConnectionTimeoutError (could not obtain a database connection.
 The max pool size is currently 20; consider increasing it.)

-Increase eazyBI connection pool size in eazyBI advanced settings, as example following settings will increase max pool size to 40
+Increase eazyBI connection pool size in eazyBI advanced settings, as for an example following settings will increase max pool size to 40

 After updating advanced settings please disable and then re-enable eazyBI plugin from Jira administration Add-ons page.